 Start here for the most basic scope knowledge.
 Including the terms and factors, you need to know to crack the market.

 Learn why matching a scope to a specific task is critical when it comes to choosing the right optic for you.

 You know your rifle’s purpose, but have you matched your scope to your gun?
 Found out why you should here.

 These are my favorite scopes of choice, I make it easy for you to find an optic that’s rock solid & reliable for your specific need.

 Having a scope is one thing, mounting it is another.
 Learn how to install your scope like a pro here.

 Sighting in is vital to accurate shooting, and knowing the proper way will save time, money, and ammunition.

-How To Maintain & Store a Rifle Scope
+How To Maintain and Store a Rifle Scope

 Protecting your scope is like protecting an investment.
 We’ll show you how to store and maintain your optic here.